 President: Prof Garth Stevens

 Garth Stevens is a Full Professor in the Department of Psychology, in the School of Human and Community Development, at the University of the Witwatersrand.
-He currently also serves as Deputy Dean in the Faculty of Humanities.
+He currently also serves as the Dean of the Faculty of Humanities.
 His abiding research interests have primarily been in the area of critical psychology – with an emphasis on race, racism and related social asymmetries; violence; and historical/collective trauma and memory.
 He has published widely in these areas, both nationally and internationally, and is also the co-lead researcher on the Apartheid Archive Project.
 He is a member of the Academy of Science of South Africa (ASSAf), and holds a B-rating from the NRF.

 President – Elect: Prof Shahnaaz Suffla

 Shahnaaz Suffla is a specialist scientist at the South African Medical Research Council-University of South Africa Violence, Injury and Peace Research Unit, and Professor Extraordinaire at the University of South Africa.
 Her research interests draw from the intersections of critical African, community and peace psychologies, and are located within liberatory philosophies and epistemologies.
 Her thinking and scholarship is influenced by the vision of research as a transforming and humanising enterprise.

 Dr Helen Dunbar-Krige is a registered educational psychologist and senior lecturer in the Department of Educational Psychology.
 She has been with the University of Johannesburg (previously RAU) since 1997 and Head of the Department since 2011.
 Her teaching responsibilities involve the ETHICAL professional practice development of school counselors on BEd Hons and educational psychologists on Master’s level.